Wisdom Staff Members

 Damien Cross

-He recently participated in the Open Signal 2022 Summer Cohort and has graduated the program with skills in film editing, producing and cinematography and will help with Wisdoms new multimedia internship, productions and upcoming films.
-His passion for community, multimedia, storytelling and blogging lead him to the organization and has fueled his work at Wisdom of the Elders.
+He participated in the Open Signal 2022 Summer Cohort and has graduated from the program with skills in film editing, producing, and cinematography and will help with Wisdom’s new multimedia internship, productions, and upcoming films.
+His passion for community, multimedia, storytelling, and blogging led him to the organization and has fueled his work at Wisdom of the Elders.